Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 Step 5: Automate the Upload and Draft Email

-Add a Jobber action module to upload the generated PDF file directly to the corresponding job note.
+Add a GoHighLevel action module to upload the generated PDF file directly to the corresponding job note.
 Finally, add an email module (Gmail or Outlook) to draft a pre-formatted message to the insurance claims adjuster.
 The email should state that the attached document provides complete, geotagged, visual verification of all cleanup charges.

 Exit the Truck and Lead Your Fleet